micmejia/bible-dump/AMPC/Mark/Mark 12.md

-Have you not even read this [passage of] Scripture: The very Stone which [[^a]after putting It to the test] the builders rejected has become the Head of the corner [Cornerstone];
+Have you not even read this [passage of] Scripture: The very Stone which [after putting It to the test] the builders rejected has become the Head of the corner [Cornerstone];